 It means it requires a model change:

-What, Campaign is no longer referenced by Daily Leads?
-But that means we lose the advantage of Daily Leads metrics being automatically filtered by a Campaign dashboard filter!
-Well, that’s actually what we want to happen.
+As you can see, Campaign is no longer referenced by Daily Leads.
+This measn we lose the advantage of Daily Leads metrics being automatically filtered by a Campaign dashboard filter - this is the intended behavior.

 The trick is that the Campaign filter affects the